-Less Than Potentially Significant Less Than Significant with Mitigation Significant No Not Topics: Impact Incorporated Impact Impact Applicable 15.
-HYDROLOGY AND WATER QUALITY - Would the project: Violate any water quality standards or waste П Xdischarge requirements?
-Substantially deplete groundwater supplies or X interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?
+Topics: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Not Applicable 15.
+HYDROLOGY AND WATER QUALITY - Would the project: a) Violate any water quality standards or waste discharge requirements? \boxtimes b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)?

 Тор ics: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Not Applicable 15.
-HYDROLOGY AND WATER QUALITY - Would the project: c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that would result in substantial erosion of siltation on- or off-site? d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner that would result in flooding on- or off-site? e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? f) Otherwise substantially degrade water quality? $\boxtimes$ g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other authoritative flood hazard delineation map? h) Place within a 100-year flood hazard area structures that would impede or redirect flood flows? $\boxtimes$ i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? j) Expose people or structures to a significant risk of loss, injury or death involving inundation by seiche, tsunami, or mudflow?
+HYDROLOGY AND WATER QUALITY - Would the project: c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner that would result in substantial erosion of siltation on- or off-site? d) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner that would result in flooding on- or off-site? e) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? \boxtimes f) Otherwise substantially degrade water quality? \boxtimes g) Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other authoritative flood hazard delineation map? \boxtimes h) Place within a 100-year flood hazard area structures that would impede or redirect flood flows? \boxtimes i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam? \boxtimes j) Expose people or structures to a significant risk of loss, injury or death involving inundation by seiche,